daviel21/CS499-CAPSTONE/README.md

 *Improved consistency and debugging across the app *Added spinner/dropdown in the event creation screen to select categories dynamically loaded from the Categories table *Insights screen pulls real-time data using SQL queries from the repository.

+&#8594; Professional Self-Assessment:

+Looking back at my journey through the Computer Science program, I’ve learned a lot, not just about programming or databases, but about myself too.
+When I started, I had a general interest in tech, but now I’m walking away with real skills, confidence, and a clearer idea of what I want to do professionally.
+This capstone helped me pull everything together.
+It gave me the chance to apply what I’ve learned over the years and put it all in one place where I could show what I’m actually capable of.
+One thing I’ve focused on from the beginning of this course is making sure my code works.
+Functionality has always been a priority for me.
+Sometimes that meant not having the fanciest-looking interface, but I knew the logic behind the app was solid, and that's what I wanted to make sure I demonstrated.
+I do plan to take more time down the line to improve the look and feel for users, but for now I wanted to make sure the core features were working as intended.
+Throughout the capstone, I enhanced one main project to show my growth across three different areas, software design and engineering, data structures and algorithms, and databases.
+Each enhancement brought its own challenges, but I learned a lot each time.
+Whether I was implementing a favorites feature, improving how I sort and manage data, or redesigning my database to follow a more normalized structure, I could see how far I’ve come since I started this degree.
+There were definitely moments where I hit roadblocks, especially trying to get things like sorting or advanced filtering fully working, but each time I figured it out or got closer, it built up my confidence.
+Overall, this ePortfolio is my way of showing everything I’ve built and learned.
+It highlights the skills I’ve developed in programming, database design, algorithmic thinking, and secure coding.